 Neri Ame (Mizu Ame): It’s fun to knead the honey-like candy

-And what I introduce today is also a classic Japanese candy of that kind which is called “Neri Ame (練り飴 or ねりあめ)”.
-By the way, as you may know, the word “Ame (飴)” usually refers to hard candy in Japanese.
+And what I introduce here today is also a classic Japanese candy of that kind which is called “Neri Ame (練り飴, ねりあめ)”.

 Neri-Ame (ねりあめ) or Mizu-Ame (水飴)

-I think the reason why Neri Ame has another name Mizu Ame is that the base candy is clear and transparent in color like water.
+I think the reason why Neri Ame has another name of Mizu Ame is that the base candy has a clear transparent color like water.

 How to Enjoy

-Neri Ame is a DIY candy, so first, you scoop up the base candy with the chopsticks and put on them.
+As I mentioned above, Neri Ame is a DIY candy.
+So as preparation, first scoop up the base candy with the chopsticks and put on them.